FPAL-Stanford-University/FloATPy/README.md

 # README #

-UFloAT (Unsteady Flow Physics and Aeroacoustics Toolbox) is a post-processing toolbox for the numerical codes in the UFPA lab (Unsteady Flow Physics and Aeroacoustics Laboratory) at Stanford University.
+FloATPy (Flow Physics and Aeroacoustics Toolbox with Python) is a post-processing toolbox for the numerical codes in the FPAL (Flow Physics and Aeroacoustics Laboratory) at Stanford University.

 ### How do I get set up? ###